-- 1. Carpet shall be broadloom (tufted or woven) rated for heavy traffic. - 2.
+- 1. Carpet shall be woven broadloom rated for heavy traffic. - 2.
 The carpet manufacturer shall have a minimum of five (5) years' experience manufacturing similar products. - 3.
-Carpet shall have a 10 Year Service Life warranty from the manufacturer. - 4.
-Carpet padding shall be appropriate to the carpet and rated for heavy traffic. - 5.
-Carpet shall be constructed with pre-dyed colored yarns. - 6.
-Carpet shall be composed of a minimum of 20% Type 6 or Type 6,6 continuous filament Nylon. - 7.
-Carpet shall have a minimum of five colors and a maximum of twelve colors. - 8.
-Carpet shall have a minimum average density of 10 row / 35 oz. pile weight / 65 oz. total weight / average pile density of 4,200 oz./yd3. - 9.
+Carpet and carpet padding shall have a 10-Year Service Life warranty from the manufacturer. - 4.
+Carpet shall be installed via a double-glue down installation method complying with the Carpet and Rug Institute Specifier's Handbook (CRI 104 Carpet Installation Standard for Commercial Carpet) Section 10: Double-Glue Down Installation. - 5.
+Carpet padding shall be compatible with the carpet, double-glue down installation method, and have a minimum Class II rating for heavy traffic.
+Maximum thickness shall be 3/8". - 6.
+Carpet shall be constructed with pre-dyed colored yarns. - 7.
+Carpet shall be composed of a minimum of 20% Type 6 or Type 6,6 continuous filament nylon or a blend of 80% wool and 20% nylon. - 8.
+Carpet shall have a minimum average density of 10 row / 35 oz. pile weight / 65 oz. total weight / average pile density of 4,200 oz./yd. - 9.
 Carpet shall have an average pile height of 3 mm minimum. - 10.
-The design of the carpet shall incorporate elements shown in the Tuttle Building Design Imagery and shall be unique via a custom design process.
-To achieve the formal look appropriate to the building, a combination of three related carpet patterns shall be installed like that shown in the attached drawing, Design Areas for Training Room Carpet.
-The three carpet designs are composed of a field carpet, a border carpet, and an inset carpet.
-The carpet patterns shall use a combination of colors and pattern that have enough variety to hide stains.
-Solid color areas shall be no larger than 4 square inches. - 11.
-Carpet shall have a tuft bind complying with ASTM D-1335: - a.
+The design of the carpet shall incorporate elements shown in the Tuttle Building Design Imagery and shall be unique via a custom design process to achieve the formal look appropriate to the building.
+The carpet pattern(s) shall use a combination of colors and pattern that have enough variety to hide stains.
+Solid color areas shall be no larger than 4 square inches.
+There are no established patterns or colors of carpet in the building that need to be matched.

+- 11. Carpet shall have a tuft bind complying with ASTM D-1335: - a.
 Cut pile 3.0 lbs. minimum average value. - b.
-Loop pile 10 lbs. minimum average value.

-- c.
-Woven 4.4 lbs. (loop pile) or 2.2 lbs. (cut pile minimum value). - 12.
+Loop pile 10 lbs. minimum average value. - c.
+Woven 4.4 lbs. minimum value (loop pile) or 2.2 lbs. minimum value (cut pile). - 12.
 Carpet shall comply with electrostatic propensity AATTCC 134 3.5 kV max (Step). - 13.
 Carpet installation shall comply with all applicable flammability requirements of Georgia building codes and GSA P100 requirements.
-Minimum requirements to meet the following: - a.
+Minimum requirements are as follows: - a.
 Smoke density ASTM E-662 less than 450 corrected optical density (flaming mode). - b.
 Small scale flammability ignition source, 16 CFR 1630 and/or ASTM D-2859 (Methenamine Pill Test).

-2 REQUIREMENTS:
+2.1 REQUIREMENTS: